XIA1900/SE/README.md

 -  If **not** signed in, **visitors** can only view posts and cannot interact with other users.
 - If signed in as **regular users**, he/she can do following:
-	1. reply to others posts
+	1. reply to others' posts
 	2. reply to private messages
 	3. create new post in group or in his/her own page
 	4. subscribe/ unsubscribe a user